 Greetings, Outlanders!
 Tonight it’s a Toby extravaganza — discuss it here!
 In verse!
-(Except I was kidding about the “in verse” bit. :P) Related posts: Outland Open Thread: Episode 6, “Pride” Outland Open Thread: Episode 4, “Fab” Outland Open Thread: Episode 3, “Andy” Outland Open Thread: Episodes 1 and 2
+(Except I was kidding about the “in verse” bit. :P) Share this post?
+Related posts: Outland Open Thread: Episode 6, “Pride” Outland Open Thread: Episode 4, “Fab” Outland Open Thread: Episode 3, “Andy” Outland Open Thread: Episodes 1 and 2

 Last week saw the premiere of a new Australian comedy, Outland, penned by John Richards and Adam Richard, which focuses on the lives of a club for gay sci-fi geeks (or “science fiction enthusiast homosexualists” as club member Rae would prefer).